louiswillems/louiswillems.github.io/_posts/2020-03-10-Applying-Data-Science-to-Ecommerce.md

 ## 2. Customer Segmentation (RFM Clustering)

-In order to create our customer segments, we will use the method RFM.
+In order to create our customer segments, we will use the RFM method.
 We will calculate Recency, Frequency and Monetary and apply unsupervised machine learning to identify our different segments:

 - Not Engaged
 - Engaged